openZH/startercode-generator_openZH/README.md

 ## Good to know
 - The wonderful people of the [OGD team Thurgau](https://ogd.tg.ch/) have created a [similar project](https://github.com/ogdtg/starter-code-ogdtg).
-- The wonderful people of [Landeshauptstadt München Open Source](https://opensource.muenchen.de/de/) have adapted this repo and [published Starter Code for all their OGD](https://opensource.muenchen.de/de/software/startercode.html) too.
+- The wonderful people of [Landeshauptstadt München Open Source](https://opensource.muenchen.de/de/) have adapted this repo and [published starter code for all their OGD](https://opensource.muenchen.de/de/software/startercode.html) too.

 ## Collaboration
 Your ideas and contributions are very welcome.
 Please open an issue or a pull request.